DAVID ATTENBOROUGH: A LIFE ON OUR PLANET

 The Sealed Petri Dish Assignment

-Have the class read the following section from Mr. Attenborough’s book A Life on Our Planet and then write a one-page essay about how human beings on earth are similar to and different from the bacteria in the petri dish.
+Have the class read the following section from Mr. Attenborough’s book A Life on Our Planet and then write a one-page essay about how the situation of human beings on earth is similar to and different from the bacteria in the petri dish.
 When the assignments have been graded have the authors of the best read their essays to the class.
 Then conduct a class discussion on the topic.

 When a few bacteria are placed on a bed of food in a sterile, sealed dish — a perfect environment free from competition, sitting on abundant nutrients — they take some time to adapt themselves to the new medium — a period called the lag phase.
 This can last just one hour, or a few days, but at some point it ends suddenly — the bacteria solve the problem of how to exploit the conditions of the dish, and begin to reproduce by dividing, doubling their population as frequently as every 20 minutes.
 So begins the log phase, a period of exponential growth, the bacteria splitting and spreading and surges across the surface of the food.
 Each individual bacterium grabs its own plot and seizes is what it needs.
 Ecologists called this a scramble competition – every bacterium for itself!
 It’s a type of competition that does not end well in a closed system such as the finite, sealed dish.
 When the bacteria reproduce to such a degree that they reach the edge, every individual cell will begin to disadvantage every other at the same moment.
 The food begins to run out beneath the bacteria.
 Exhaust gases, heat and effluents begin to accumulate and poison with increasing speed.
 Cells start to die tempering the growth rate of the population for the first time.
 These deaths also occur exponentially due to the worsening environment, and soon there is a moment when the death rate and the birth rate equal each other at that point the population has peaked, and may plateau for a period.
 But within a finite system this won’t continue forever — it’s not sustainable.
 Food starts to run out everywhere, the gathering waste becomes deadly throughout the dish and the colony crashes as quickly as it rose.
 Ultimately, the seal dish becomes a very different place – a place with no food, it’s environment ruined, hot, acid and toxic.
 David Attenborough, A Life on Our Planet, pages 106 & 107.